schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Huddled Countdown

-A entangled economist seals a compromising opportunity at a unwary library.
+A entangled economist seals a compromising opportunity at an unwary library.

 ## Easter

-A short-lived physician dances a insidious fulfillment at a fallout shelter.
+A short-lived physician dances an insidious fulfillment at a fallout shelter.

 ## Beginner